Great Midwest Athletic Conference women's basketball tournament

 The Great Midwest Athletic Conference (G-MAC) women's basketball tournament is the annual conference women's basketball championship tournament for the Great Midwest Athletic Conference.
 The tournament has been held annually since 2013.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the G-MAC's automatic bid to the NCAA Division II women's basketball tournament.

-Cedarville and Walsh have won the most tournaments, with two each.
+Ashland have been the most successful program, with four titles.